 With personal, local reputations at stake, bookings, timeliness and communication are highly reliable using the app’s purpose built calendar, push notifications, geo - location, calendar integrations and secure bookings - only chat.

-Just like your banking app, users names, mobile numbers and emails are cross linked to check a user is who they say they are.
-Same school people who are already members confirm this and provide permission for users to enter the community with no ability to view identifying child data other than the child’s connection to its parent.
+Just like your banking app, users names, mobile numbers and emails are cross linked to check a user is who they say they are and then vouched for by same school parents.

 Search results stay highly relevant when members star their preferred childminders in their private lists.
 Even without nominating favourites, members will see fellow school parents with similarly aged children first.
 No more scrolling through endless mismatched carers.